1. Before you begin

 To verify that the image uploads as expected, follow these steps:

-- Create a commit with commit message "Allow users to change each restaurants' photo" and push it to your GitHub repository.
+- Create a commit with the commit message "Allow users to change each restaurants' photo" and push it to your GitHub repository.

-- Open the App Hosting page in the Firebase console and wait for your new rollout to complete.
+git add . git commit -m "Allow users to change each restaurants' photo" git push - Open the App Hosting page in the Firebase console and wait for your new rollout to complete.

 - In the web app, verify that you're logged in and select a restaurant.

-- Click and upload an image from your filesystem.
+and upload an image from your filesystem.
 Your image leaves your local environment and is uploaded to Cloud Storage.
-The image appears immediately after you upload it.
+The image appears immediately after you upload it. - Navigate to Cloud Storage for Firebase.

 - Navigate to the folder that represents the restaurant.
 The image that you uploaded exists in the folder.